stateful/docs.runme.dev/docs/guide/k8s-secret.md

 ### **3. Visually Appealing:**

-Embrace a visually appealing and clutter-free guide.
+Embrace a visually appealing and clutter-free guide using runme via [VS Code](../how-runme-works/vscode.md).
 Runme Notebook's clean interface enhances your learning experience, making it enjoyable and easy to digest.

 ### **4. Centralized Knowledge Hub:**